-Children whose particular medical need, mobility support needs, special educational needs or social circumstances that are supported by written evidence from a doctor, social worker or other relevant professional at the time of the application will be considered by the academy.
-The information must demonstrate that Worksop Priory Church of England Academy is the only school/academy which can cater for the child's particular needs.
+Children whose particular medical need, mobility support needs, special educational needs or social circumstances that are supported by written evidence from a doctor. social worker or other relevant professional at the time of the application will be considered by the academy.
+The information must demonstrate that St John's C of E Academy is the only school/academy which can cater for the child's particular needs.